Studies Abroad: Salzburg Year FAQ

 This all depends on personal spending habits.
 Most people take between $2500 to $3500 (not including airfare).
 Remember that meals are paid for all week, including a weekend food stipend.
 If a student will be traveling every weekend, before and after the program, and during Christmas break this will have to be factored into the student’s budget.
 Discretionary expenditures include eating out, toiletries, souvenirs, personal health items and personal travel.
 The program itself sponsors both the fall and spring tour so meals during these tours are covered either with a served meal or an allowance.

 Yes.
 The Office of Studies Abroad and each student’s personal advisor will work closely with him or her to plan a schedule that will help the student graduate on time and with a reasonable schedule.
-Engineering and Nursing majors have to go five years because their college schedules do not leave room for much flexibility.
+Engineering and Nursing majors who wish to go for the whole year have to do five years because their college schedules do not leave room for much flexibility.
 The Studies Abroad Office works with students in other majors to stay on a four-year timeline for graduation.

-No, all of the books students will need in Salzburg are provided for them upon arrival.
-The book cost is included in the program cost.
-Students return the books at the end of the program.
+Except for the German book, all of the books students need in Salzburg are included in the program cost and will be provided for them upon arrival.
+These books will be returned at the end of the program.
+Program coordinators will get in touch with students about purchasing a German book.
 Please note that if students are taking statistics, they will need to provide themselves with their own TI-84 or 86 calculators.

 - ENG 212 Intro to Literature (3 credits)